OpenAPITools/openapi-generator/README.md

 ### [1.7 - NPM](#table-of-contents)

-There is also an [NPM package wrapper](https://github.com/HarmoWatch/openapi-generator-cli), available.
+There is also an [NPM package wrapper](https://www.npmjs.com/package/@openapitools/openapi-generator-cli) available for different platforms (e.g. Linux, Mac, Windows).
+(JVM is still required)
-Please see the [docs](https://github.com/HarmoWatch/openapi-generator-cli) there for more information.
+Please see the [project's README](https://github.com/openapitools/openapi-generator-cli) there for more information.

 Install it globally to get the CLI available on the command line: